Adaptive-Web-Community/Adaptive-Web-Components/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> While we are committed to following semver for this project, it's important to note that while we move through alpha and beta, minor version numbers can and will likely include breaking changes until we hit 1.0.0.
+After 1.0.0, we will be aligned with semver2.0.

 ## What

 This project is based on [FAST](https://www.fast.design) and implements the first comprehensive web component library built as [Web Components](https://www.webcomponents.org/introduction) for enterprise web software utilizing the power of [Adaptive User Interfaces](packages/adaptive-ui/).